Article

-Don’t let cold weather put a chill on travel plans.
-Plan a winter weekend trip to St. Louis where you’ll find an inviting place to stay, great food and plenty of opportunities to play.
+Don’t let cold weather put a chill on winter travel plans.
+Plan a weekend trip to St. Louis where you’ll find an inviting place to stay, great food and plenty of opportunities to play.

 Surround yourself with color at the Angad Arts Hotel.
 It’s the first hotel in the world where you can reserve luxury accommodations based on the colors of the rainbow.
 Located in the heart of St. Louis’ Grand Center Arts District, the hotel offers rooms bathed in color – choose from Passionate Red, Tranquility Blue, Happy Yellow or Green Rejuvenation.
 The 12th-floor sky lobby features a giant Chameleon Lamp that provides a 360-degree video art experience.